dmstfctn/2020/content/related matters/1.2019/2.INTERFACE CHAOS/info.md

 The short film follows the palm trees effort to mark the world with their unique fruit and money's effort to guard itself.

 INTERFACE CHAOS features an original soundtrack by SKY H1.
-Excerpts from it, alongside further information on upcoming screening are available on [INTERFACECHAOS.COM](http://interfacechaos.com/)
+Excerpts from it, alongside further information on upcoming screening are available on <a href="http://interfacechaos.com/" target="_blank">INTERFACECHAOS.COM</a>